sl1453/sl1453.github.io/_posts/2023-05-26-What's it like to see a psychotherapist?.md

 As shown in the figure, our brain has countless nerve cells.
 The brain sends commands to nerve cells, and the nerve cells communicate the commands to the cells responsible for specific functions.
 The messengers between these cells are neurotransmitters.

 Neurotransmitters are released by one cell and received by receptors on the next cell, thus transmitting signals.
 The unused ones are recycled by the nerve cells for reuse ♻️ (as shown in the figure).

 >![Neurotransmitters between at the synaptic junction][diagram]
 >(Original Photo)

-[Antidepressants and anti-anxiety medications mainly increase certain neurotransmitters between cells]:
+Antidepressants and anti-anxiety medications mainly increase certain neurotransmitters between cells:

 * Dopamine, responsible for feelings of pleasure and excitement.